seanmcoleman/coderbase.io/posts/meta-programming.md

 project:
 ---

-[Metaprogramming](http://rubymonk.com/learning/books/2-metaprogramming-ruby/chapters/32-introduction-to-metaprogramming/lessons/75-being-meta) is a powerful, yet often misunderstood and misused tool in dynamic programming languages like [Ruby](https://www.ruby-lang.org/en/).
-In essence, metaprogramming allows you to write code which generates code at runtime.
+[Metaprogramming](http://rubymonk.com/learning/books/2-metaprogramming-ruby/chapters/32-introduction-to-metaprogramming/lessons/75-being-meta) is a powerful, yet misunderstood and often misused tool in dynamic programming languages like [Ruby](https://www.ruby-lang.org/en/).
+With it, you can write code to generate code at runtime.
 Conceptually this can be very confusing for beginners, but is very powerful for keeping code [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself).

 In a project dealing with real estate listings, I have an API that serializes objects to JSON.
-Using Rails `ActiveModel::Serializer` I format several currency properties as US denominations.
+Using Rails' `ActiveModel::Serializer`, I format several currency properties for US denominations.

-For example, the decimal `1534.00` would be formatted AS `$1,534.00`.
+e.g. the decimal `1534.00` would be formatted AS `$1,534.00`.

-The following six methods format the properties, but this code is not as DRY as it could be.
-The method call to `number_to_currency` is repeated.
+The following six methods format the respective properties, but clearly this code is not DRY.
+The method call to 'number_to_currency' is repeated.
 If we wanted to add a `precision` parameter to all deposit properties, we would have to update six methods.

 ```ruby
 def security_deposit